OneAdder/libinput_gestures_qt/README.md

 I find it too difficult and that is why I decided to make a qt-based app for libinput-gestures.

 ### Install
+You can install the latest release version from PyPI by running:
+`sudo pip3 install libinput-gestures-qt`
-You can install this app by following this steps:
+You can also install right from this repo (it's NOT recommended) by following this steps:
 1) Clone this repo:
 `git clone https://github.com/OneAdder/libinput_gestures_qt`
 2) Enter the directory: